wyattjcotta/bullsnock/index.md

 # Operation BullSnock: Season one

+Welcome to a Operation Bullsnock, the pinnacle of the modded Minecraft multiplayer experience.

 ### Install Guide

-Download official BullSnock Launcher [here](google.com)
+1. Download official BullSnock Launcher [here](google.com)

-Open, login to your Minecraft account,
+2. Open the launcher, login to your Minecraft account

-Add server, for IP use `mc.bullsnock.com`
+3. In the Multiplayer menu, add our server with the adreess `mc.bullsnock.com`

 ### FAQ